up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-home-hub-4000-with-the-was-110.md

     function is to convert *Ethernet* to *PON* over fiber medium.
 Additional hardware and software are required to access the Internet.

-!!! tip "Beyond budget?
-Ontario and Quebec ONLY"
+!!! tip "Beyond budget? *Ontario and Quebec ONLY*"
     An alternative is to subscribe to an Internet Companies Group ISP, a division of Bell Canada, who provision an [XS-010X-Q] ONT, an SFU.